mikepartelow/get-baked/bread/bba-anadama.md

     - Better loaf shaping, esp. tension!

 > I've made a few more loaves of anadama bread, and I think the key is to use coarse cornmeal, which is often labled in the grocery store as polenta.
 I've found that I have to cook it a bit with boiling water before baking, otherwise it's pretty darned crunchy and unappetizing.
 But, well made, it's fairly light.
 I think the smaller the grains, the more the corn interferes with good gluten development.
 Every time I use regular cornmeal, I get a brick.

+### 2025/01/15-16

+Day 1:

+- 0730: Make sponge
+- 0735: sponge to proofer @76
+- 0835: mix, knead [ POWER OUTAGE! ] - hand
+- 0900: 1440g dough to **unpowered** proofer. dough temp 70F.
+- 1000: still no power!
+- 1010: misted loaves, covered, to **unpowered** fridge. dough feels much livelier and stronger than before (could be fooling myself).
+- 1520: loaves to proofer @76F
+- 1600: oven on to 375F
+- 1646: loaves (still cold) to oven.
+Burst Of Steam.
+- 1701: adjust temp to 350F, open door a little to let out steam
+- 1716: rotate loaves
+- 1729: loaves out. internal temp 203F.

+Notes:

+- Used **polenta** (Bob's Red Mill) instead of "cornmeal": keep using polenta
+- Used **brer rabbit mild** molasses instead of smart & final brand: noticeably better flavor!
+- shaped on **unfloured** surface
+- power outage!! put loaves in fridge by necessity.
+- used too much oil in proofing bucket
+- starting to suspect the problem is not "oven spring" but "not enough dough to make the loaf size I want"
+    - try: scale up the recipe - 850g of flour
+    - try: scale up the yeast (without scaling the flour)
+- underproofed, too dense. but best flavor yet